 From rapporteur perspective, there is clear majority view to support that UE are RRC_CONNECTED state and in coverage on the serving frequency, if there is discovery related SIB broadcasted on the serving frequency, and if the configuration of concerned SL frequency is included within the SIB of the serving frequency, then UE can only use the SL discovery Tx resource configuration provided by dedicated signaling if provided, or not transmit discovery if it is not provided.
 Therefore, rapporteur suggests to adopt the following proposal:

-Proposal 2 [easy]: RAN2 agree that RRC_CONNECTED relay/remote UE which are in-coverage on the serving frequency, if there is discovery related SIB broadcasted on the serving frequency, and if the configuration of concerned SL frequency is included within the SIB of the serving frequency, it can only use the SL discovery Tx resource configuration provided by dedicated signalling if provided, or not transmit discovery if it is not provided.
+Proposal 2 [easy]: RAN2 agree that RRC_CONNECTED relay/remote UE which are in-coverage on the serving frequency, if there is discovery related SIB broadcasted on the serving frequency, and if the configuration of concerned SL frequency is included within the SIB of the serving frequency, it can only use the SL discovery Tx resource configuration provided by dedicated signalling if provided, or not transmit discovery if not provided.